FH-Engineering/GardenControl/README.md

-# BEM-GardenControl
+# GardenControl

-> GardenControl is intelligent watering system to control sprinklers, pumps and sensors
+> The GardenControl is an intelligent watering system to control sprinklers, pumps and sensors.

 + 12x outputs for valve control (24VAC)
 + 2x outputs for external 230V relais (e.g. for 230V pumps)